-Something left open by the characterizing axioms discussed in the preliminaries is the behavior of $J^A_0$.
+Something left open by the axioms characterizing the resolvent, as discussed in the preliminaries, is the behavior of $J^A_0$.
 This, however, takes a special role in the context of the treatment of nonlinear semigroups $S$ generated by the associated operator $A$ due to the prominent use often made of $S(0)$.

-The reason for this previous ambiguity in the treatment of the resolvent at $0$ was the fact that the resolvent does not always behave continiously at $0$ if it is naively defined: while the definition of the resolvent via
+The reason for this previous ambiguity in the treatment of the resolvent at $0$ was the fact that the resolvent does not always behave continuously at $0$ if it is naively defined: while the definition of the resolvent via

-suggests $J^A_0x=x$, it is well known (see \cite{BC2017}) that already in Hilbert spaces with a maximally monotone operator $A$, one has $J^A_tx\to P_{\overline{\mathrm{dom}A}}x$ for $t\to 0$ and all $x\in\mathrm{dom}(J^A_t)$.
+suggests $J^A_0x=x$, it is well known (see \cite{BC2017}) that already in Hilbert spaces with a maximally monotone operator $A$, one has $J^A_tx\to P_{\overline{\mathrm{dom}A}}x$ for $t\to 0$ and all $x\in\mathrm{dom}J^A_t$.
 Therefore, extensionality for the constant $J^{\chi_A}$ in its first argument $t$ at $0$ can in general not be expected if $J^A_0$ is defined in this way and the previous axiomatization left the definition of $J^A_0$ open.

 In the following, we nevertheless consider the set of axioms discussed previously forming $\widehat{\mathcal{V}}^\omega_p$ to actually be extended with the sixth axiom \begin{enumerate} \item[(VI)] $\forall x^X\left(J^A_0x=_Xx\right)$, \end{enumerate} stating the defining equality $J^A_0=(\mathrm{Id}+0 A)^{-1}=\mathrm{Id}$.